 Trainees must meet all the graduation requirements of their home department in addition to ITiMS requirements.

-An ITiMS training program will provide students with:
+An ITiMS training program will include:

 - Didactic and practical training in population and laboratory approaches.

 - Instruction in relevant statistics and/or bioinformatics analytic techniques.

 Using basic ecological principles, we study populations of microbes and their dynamics in humans or the environment.
 Through this study, we determine how different populations combine and interact to form microbial communities — these communities are defined as the species present, and their relative abundance.
 There are also populations of human hosts or environmental patches, and we use Epidemiology and Ecology to determine how these populations and environments function to control the exchange of microbes in migration and infection.
 Only by integrating population studies of both microbes and their hosts or environments are we able to ask and answer questions about how microbes interact with each other — and how they function and evolve in their hosts or environments.